koenvdheuvel/Servant/README.md

 1. Copy/paste config.example.json and rename to config.json
 2. Fill in Twitch, Discord and botOwnerUserId (Discord) credentials
 3. Run docker-compose up
-4. Configure bot from within database
+4. Configure bot with ;config